Plant Sterols for Cholesterol: The Evidence, the Dose, and What to Expect

 One contraindication to know

-Sitosterolemia (also called phytosterolemia) is a rare inherited disorder in which the body absorbs plant sterols at abnormally high rates.
-People with sitosterolemia accumulate plant sterols in their blood and tissues — supplementing would worsen this significantly.
+Sitosterolemia is a rare inherited disorder in which the body absorbs plant sterols at abnormally high rates.
+People with sitosterolemia accumulate plant sterols in blood and tissues — supplementing would significantly worsen this.
+Signs include tendon xanthomas and premature cardiovascular disease.
+If you have a strong family history of premature heart disease and these signs, discuss with your doctor before starting plant sterols.

 What plant sterols don’t do